-Bertha started her working life, working as an office assistant for the South African Clothing Workers’ Union, where she collected subscriptions from factories and participated during wage negotiations.
-As a result, the union sent Bertha to a commercial college where she studied bookkeeping and shorthand.
-Signing up to join the ANC youth league during the anti-Bantu education campaign strengthened her involvement in politics, but her involvement was quickly shifted to focus on women’s issues.
-She became a founder member of the Federation of South African Women, which organized the historic women’s march against pass laws in 1956.
-Bertha traveled the entire country with Helen Joseph, collecting petitions that were to be delivered to the union Buildings during the march, 20 000 petitions were collected.
+Bertha started her working life as an office assistant for the South African Clothing Workers’ Union, where she collected subscriptions from factories and participated in wage negotiations.
+As a result, the Union sent Bertha to a commercial college where she studied bookkeeping and shorthand.
+Signing up to join the African National Congress Youth League (ANCYL) during the anti-Bantu education campaign strengthened her involvement in politics.
+However, her political activities soon turned to focus on women’s issues.
+She became a founding member of the Federation of South African Women (FEDSAW) in 1954, which organized the historic women’s march against pass laws in 1956.
+Bertha traveled the entire country with Helen Joseph,Robert Resha and Norman Levy collecting petitions that were to be delivered to the Union Buildings during the march.
+They collected a total of 20 000 petitions.